robert7/nixnote2/README.md

 (Fork/clone of) nixnote2 - An unofficial client of Evernote for Linux.

-This version contains the original code plus, changes made by @jeffkowalski and my changes.
+This version contains the original code, selected changes merged from other forks and my changes.
 The aim is:
 * mainly fixes to make the application more stable
 * minor improvements (mainly focused on my personal needs)